-These aspects are especially useful when driving or practicing a sport in the open air and the vision can be disturbed by the reflection of light (sailing, surfing, skiing, etc.).
-Polarized lenses come in differentcolors, depending on the material with which the lenses are made.
+These aspects are especially useful when driving or practicing a sport in the open air where the vision can be disturbed by the reflection of light (sailing, surfing, skiing, etc.).
+Polarized lenses come in different colors, depending on the material with which the lenses are made.
 The most common are gray and brown but also green and yellow are popular.
 In general, darker colors provide higher levels of polarization.

 In principle, polarization is the best choice for people who are more sensitive to light and annoyed by reverberation.
 However, in some cases polarized lenses:

 - can cause dizziness or disorientation (due to the way the receptor photo cells of these subjects pick up vertical light signals)

 - can interfere with the visibility of data on liquid crystal displays so it is not recommended in occupations that require this activity